sgabre/CrazyUncleLab/HowTo/CI-CD.md

 An embedded system is a dedicated computing system integrated into a device for a specific real-time function.
 It combines **software**, **hardware**, and **mechanics**, with performance and reliability constraints.

+So basicaly, an embedded system is a device or a product.

 ## What are the phases of an Embedded System Project ?

 [INSERT IMAGE]